 NIMD operates as a Public Benefit Organization under Dutch tax law.
 This status is known as ANBI, or Algemeen Nut Beogende Instelling, and entails a number of benefits and responsibilities.
-The chief benefit is that funding partners enjoy tax advantages.
+The chief benefit is that private donors that support our work can enjoy a tax advantage.
 At the same time, NIMD is required to disclose the information provided below to fulfil its obligations as an ANBI.

 NIMD is a non-governmental organization, supported by Dutch political parties, that assists political parties in more than 20 countries worldwide.
 NIMD’s expertise lies in providing specialized support to multiparty political systems and capacity building for political parties and similar groupings.
 Through its activities, NIMD aims to contribute to the deepening and sustainability of democratic political institutions in new and emerging democracies.

-Hans Bruning has been Executive Director since 2011.
-As Executive Director he is responsible for the management and strategic development of the organization and reports to the Supervisory Board.
+The NIMD Executive Director is responsible for the management and strategic development of the organization and reports to the Supervisory Board.
 The Supervisory Board consists of six independent members with extensive experience in various relevant areas, including politics.
 The Supervisory Board receives a remuneration of €250 for every meeting (four times per year).

 The Advisory Council, consisting of representatives of the seven Dutch political parties that founded NIMD, provides strategic advice on key policy issues.
 Advisory Board members are reimbursed their expenses for attending the meetings.